 Most of them have too few users to be worth your time.
 And we can even eliminate many of the platforms that do have millions of users because they’re not very localized — Twitter, Pinterest, LinkedIn, etc.

 Every platform has a vibe.

-And what we’re really looking for is social media platforms where people expect to connect with other people in their same city.
-Because as a real estate agent, local relationships will obviously be the most valuable relationships.
+And what we’re really looking for is social media platforms where people expect to connect with other people in the same city.
+Because, as a real estate agent, local relationships will be the most valuable relationships.

-Facebook is a great platform for real estate agents because people expect to connect with people in their city — with “friends”.
+Facebook is an excellent platform for real estate agents because people expect to connect with people in their city — with “friends.”
 So both close friends and acquaintances won’t hesitate to accept your friend request.

 Here are some interesting stats about Facebook.

-- Facebook usage is high among U.S adults who earn more the $70k annually.
+- Facebook usage is high among U.S. adults, earning over $70k annually.

 - 69% of Americans use Facebook.